fieldrndservices/libssh2-labview/README.md

 The tests are organized in a hierarchy based on their relationship to the source code.
 The `Tests.lvlib` project library for the "My Computer" tree item in the Project Explorer are generally for integration-style tests, i.e. tests for the public API of the toolkit and components.
 The `Tests.lvlib` project libraries found within each component's project library (`Toolkit.lvlib`) are generally for unit-style tests, i.e. tests for private/support VIs of the components.
 None of the tests are included in the VIP distribution.
 They are only included with the source code.

-The integration tests require a SSH server running on the local development computer.
-The integration tests need a SSH server for connection.
+The integration tests require a SSH server.
+The SSH server should support password and public/private key authentication.
+The SSH test server can be the `localhost`.
+The tests will prompt for a IP address, username, password, passphrase, etc. as needed.

 ## License